eventflow/EventFlow/Documentation/integration/event-stores.md

   .CreateResolver();
 ```

-.. _eventstore-redis:

 ## Redis

-See :ref:`Redis setup <setup-redis>` for details on how to get started using Redis and EventFlow and make sure your database is persistent.
+See [Redis setup](redis.md) for details on how to get started using Redis and EventFlow and make sure your database is persistent.

 To configure EventFlow to use Redis as the event store, simply add the ``UseRedisEventStore()`` as shown in the example below.

 ```csharp
 IRootResolver rootResolver = EventFlowOptions.New